metalbear-co/mirrord-vscode/media/walkthrough/debugapplication.md

 # Debug application with enabled mirroring

-Start debugging your application.
+Run or debug your application.
 Target selection should appear at the top of the VS Code window (this step will be skipped if your mirrord configuration already specifies the target).

 ![target selection](./target_selection.png)